AppDaemon/appdaemon/docs/AD_API_REFERENCE.rst

 .. autofunction:: appdaemon.entity.Entity.turn_on
 .. autofunction:: appdaemon.entity.Entity.wait_state

-In addition to the above, there are a couple of propery attributes the Entity class supports
+In addition to the above, there are a couple of propery attributes the Entity class supports:
 -  entity_id
 -  namespace
 -  domain
 -  entity_name
 -  state
 -  attributes
 -  friendly_name
 -  last_changed
 -  last_changed_seconds

 State